-- (a) their status as a confidential employee, including the circumstances under which they are not required to notify the Title IX Coordinator about the possible sex discrimination; - (b) how the complainant can contact the Title IX Coordinator to make a complaint about the possible sex discrimination; and - (c) that the Title IX Coordinator may offer and coordinate supportive measures, as well as initiate an informal resolution process or investigation pursuant to these investigation procedures.
+- (a) Their status as a confidential employee, including the circumstances under which they are not required to notify the Title IX coordinator about the possible sex discrimination; - (b) How the complainant can contact the Title IX coordinator to make a complaint about the possible sex discrimination; and - (c) That the Title IX coordinator may offer and coordinate supportive measures, as well as initiate an informal resolution process or investigation pursuant to these investigation procedures.

-The Title IX Coordinator will inform the complainant about the college's sex discrimination investigation and disciplinary processes and attempt to obtain consent from the complainant before commencing an investigation of alleged sex-based harassment.
-If a complainant asks that their name not be revealed to the respondent or that the college not investigate the allegation, the Title IX Coordinator will inform the complainant that maintaining confidentiality may limit the college's ability to fully respond to the allegations and that retaliation by the respondent and/or others is prohibited.
-If the complainant still insists that their name not be disclosed or that the college not investigate, the the request and at the same time maintain a safe and nondiscriminatory environment for all members of the college community, including the complainant.
+The Title IX coordinator will inform the complainant about the college's sex discrimination investigation and disciplinary processes and attempt to obtain consent from the complainant before commencing an investigation of alleged sex-based harassment.
+If a complainant asks that their name not be revealed to the respondent or that the college not investigate the allegation, the Title IX coordinator will inform the complainant that maintaining confidentiality may limit the college's ability to fully respond to the allegations and that retaliation by the respondent and/or others is prohibited.
+If the complainant still insists that their name not be disclosed or that the college not investigate, the Title IX coordinator will determine whether the college can honor the request and at the same time maintain a safe and nondiscriminatory environment for all members of the college community, including the complainant.